 Minn.
 Stat.
-MISCELLANEOUS PROVISIONS Workpaper Section Yes No Reference c. was attendance at meetings and other travel outside the county 1 authorized in advance by the county board; and d. did the officer submit an itemized claim for the actual and necessary expenses incurred and paid related to the approved travel at a meeting of the county board in the month after approved travel outside the county; and 1 e. did the county board act upon it as in the case of other claims and was a warrant issued to the officer or employee for the amount allowed; and f. did the officer or employee use the proceeds of the warrant to repay the amount advanced from the fund and if the amount approved by the county board was insufficient to repay the advance, was the officer or employee held responsible for the difference? employee need tooponizate for the difference.
-1 § 375.12 D. Publication of County Board Minutes Within 30 days of each meeting, did the county board have the official - proceedings of its sessions or a summary published in a qualified newspaper of general circulation in the county?
-1 Did the information published include all claims exceeding \$2,000 and a statement showing the total number of claims that did not exceed \$2.000 and their total dollar amount? § 375.169 E. Publication of Summary Budget Statement Did the county annually, upon adoption of the county budget publish a summary budget statement in a form prescribed by the state auditor in the county's official newspaper or, if there is none, a qualified newspaper of general circulation in the county? county: 1 § 375.17 F. Financial Statements 1.
-Did the county board annually, not later than the first Tuesday after the first Monday in March, make a full and accurate statement of the receipts and expenditures of the preceding year under the form and style prescribed by and on file with the State Auditor?
-1 Did the county annually publish the statement or a summary of the statement in a form prescribed by the State Auditor, for one issue in a duly qualified legal newspaper in the county?
-3. If the county board elected to publish the full statement, did it publish , either: a. an itemized account of amounts paid out, to whom and for what purpose; or b. if the published proceedings of the county board contained an itemized account of amounts paid out, to whom, and for what purpose, a schedule of major disbursements containing all disbursements aggregating \$5,000 or more to any person, amounts paid out, to whom, and for what purpose? [
+MISCELLANEOUS PROVISIONS Workpaper Section Yes No Reference d. did the officer submit an itemized claim for the actual and necessary expenses incurred and paid related to the approved travel at a meeting of the county board in the month after approved travel outside the county; and e. did the county board act upon it as in the case of other claims and was a warrant issued to the officer or employee for the amount allowed; and f. did the officer or employee use the proceeds of the warrant to repay the amount advanced from the fund and if the amount approved by the county board was insufficient to repay the advance, was the officer or employee held responsible for the difference? § 375.12 D. Publication of County Board Minutes Within 30 days of each meeting, did the county board have the official proceedings of its sessions or a summary published in a qualified newspaper of general circulation in the county?
+Did the information published include all claims exceeding \$2,000 and a statement showing the total number of claims that did not exceed \$2,000 and their total dollar amount? § 375.169 E. Publication of Summary Budget Statement Did the county annually, upon adoption of the county budget, publish a summary budget statement in a form prescribed by the state auditor in the county's official newspaper or, if there is none, a qualified newspaper of general circulation in the county? § 375.17 F. Financial Statements Did the county board annually, not later than the first Tuesday after the first Monday in March, make a full and accurate statement of the receipts and expenditures of the preceding year under the form and style prescribed by and on file with the State Auditor?
+2. Did the county annually publish the statement or a summary of the statement in a form prescribed by the State Auditor, for one issue in a duly qualified legal newspaper in the county?
+3. If the county board elected to publish the full statement, did it publish either: a. an itemized account of amounts paid out, to whom and for what purpose; or b. if the published proceedings of the county board contained an itemized account of amounts paid out, to whom, and for what purpose, a schedule of major disbursements containing all disbursements aggregating \$5,000 or more to any person, amounts paid out, to whom, and for what purpose?